Clicker Questions for DS2 - Foundations of Data Science

 - on GitHub

-- Which of the following includes talking to the remove version of GitHub?4
+- Which of the following includes talking to the remote version of GitHub?4

 - changing your name (updating the YAML)